 A 40-minute drive from Corinth southwards will get you to the ancient city of Mycenae (15th-12th century BC), featuring massive defensive walls, the beehive tholos tomb Treasury of Atreus, and the Lion Gate, which was the entrance to the Bronze Age citadel.
 A 10-minute drive from Mycenae will get you to the city of Tiryns, with fortifications (Cyclopean walls) built with colossal stones, regarded in antiquity to have been built by the Cyclops (mythological giants described by Homer in his epics).

 If you visit these sites, our recommendation is to book a one-night stay at a hotel in one of the neoclassical buildings in the city of Nafplio (a 25-minute drive from Mycenae).
 Try to pick a date that allows you to watch an evening performance (Greek play or other) at the one-of-a-kind ancient open-air theater of Epidaurus (end of 4th century BC), with a 14,000-spectator marble seating area.
 It is perched on a breathtaking forested hill that often serves as part of the set.
 The theater has seen among performers throughout the years the likes of Maria Callas, Irene Papas, Helen Mirren, Ethan Hawke, and Kevin Spacey.
 Right after their performance, all of them have dined in the humble yet legendary taverna of Leonidas in the nearby village of Ligourio, and many of them have danced in the ‘cult’ hard-to-locate Disco Capaki inside an orange grove.
-There were very few performances in summer 2020, but you can check the Athens & Epidaurus Festival Schedule to get a glimpse of what could next season be like.
+There were very few performances in summer 2020, but you can check the Athens & Epidaurus Festival Schedule for those coming in 2021.
 These performances normally end late (slightly before midnight), and the theater is 30 minutes away from your hotel in Nafplio.
 Still, the spectacle is worth it!
 Next morning you can visit the Venetian and Frankish fortifications in the ancient part of the city called Acronauplia, the hilltop Castle of Palamidi to the east of Acronauplia, and the Fortress of Bourtzi on an isle in the middle of the harbor.
 Before you leave, don’t forget to try icecream at the Antica Gelateria di Roma from an Italian specialist, and a fresh-fish lunch at the Savouras restaurant.
 Favorite accommodation options in Nafplio include:

 3Sixty Hotel.
 In a refurbished 19th-century neoclassical house near the harbor, the suites of this small boutique hotel are accented with dazzling crystal chandeliers, imposing palatial mirrors, and modern décor elements.
 At the same time, a majestic stately staircase dominates the reception.
 On the ground floor, the hotel operates one of the most famous bars and café-restaurants in the city, serving healthy meals and exotic cocktails.
 The menu is grill-oriented and focuses on premium meats from renowned world-class farms.